Praia Cabo Verde Temple

 The Praia Cabo Verde Temple will be constructed in the national capital of Praia on the island of Santiago on the east side of Avenida Cidade de Lisboa in the Tahiti Chã de Areia neighborhood.

-The Praia Cabo Verde Temple will be the first temple built in Cape Verde.
+The Praia Cabo Verde Temple will be the first temple built in Cabo Verde.

 - "Groundbreaking Date Set for Praia Cabo Verde Temple," The Church of Jesus Christ of Latter-day Saints News Release, 8 Feb.
 2019.